 These Biscoff Stuffed Cookies are stuffed with Biscoff spread filling and topped with Biscoff cookie crumbs.
 They are best eaten warm to get the oozing molten center.

 Attention Biscoff lovers, I think you are gonna love these Biscoff Stuffed Cookies.
-These cookies are overloaded with rich and sweet cinnamony Biscoff flavor, perfect to satisfy your satisfy craving.
+These cookies are overloaded with rich and sweet cinnamony Biscoff flavor, perfect to satisfy your sweet craving.

 You should try eating them when they are fresh from the oven and the filling is still in melted consistency so that you will get the oozing molten center.